The below information is correct, to the best of our knowledge, when compiling in 2017. Please use for guidance only.

 Greece is part of the European Union and is bordered by the Ionian, Aegean and Mediterranean Seas, as well as having land borders with Albania, the Republic of Macedonia, Bulgaria and Turkey.
 80% of Greece is mountainous and the highest of these is Mount Olympus.

 Greek hospitals are generally well-equipped, although the public hospitals can be busy.
-European Union Nationals can obtain an EHIC card before they travel, to receive free treatment in a state hospital.
+UK nationals can take an EHIC (if it is still valid) or apply for a GHIC (Global Health Insurance Card) to receive free treatment in a state hospital.
 The heat of summer can lead to sunstroke, dehydration and sunburn, so it is important to drink plenty, salt your food (to replace salts lost through perspiration) and take the necessary precautions.
 It is safe to drink the tap water in Athens and other big cities, but it is best to drink bottled water in other destinations.
-Codeine (which is a common ingredient in many headache medications) is banned in Greece and there are strict regulations on bringing medication into the country.
-If you are taking a special medical treatment, it may be best to acquire a medication medical certificate in order to be able to bring it with you, as you may not be able to find it in Greece.

 The Greek cuisine is famous for using quality, fresh local produce to create a healthy Mediterranean diet.
 Famous dishes include stuffed vine leaves, moussaka and meze (lots of taster dishes), as well as the alcoholic drinks ouzo, metaxa and the wine retsina.